MarquezProject/marquez/proposals/2078-optimization-ol-facets.md

 ## Overview

 [OpenLineage](https://openlineage.io) was initially prototyped using Marquez, with the [initial draft](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md#010---2021-08-12) of the spec taking inspiration from Marquez's [data model](https://lucid.app/lucidchart/f918ce01-9eb4-4900-b266-49935da271b8/view?page=8xAE.zxyknLQ#).
-OpenLineage events are collected via [`POST` `/lineage`](https://marquezproject.github.io/marquez/openapi.html#tag/Lineage) calls, and can be queried via the `lineage_events` table using the `runID` associated with the event.
+OpenLineage events are collected via [`POST` `/lineage`](https://marquezproject.github.io/marquez/openapi.html#tag/Lineage) calls, and can be queried via the `lineage_events` table using the `run_uuid` associated with the event.
 The _current_ schema for the `lineage_events` table is defined below:

 ### Table `lineage_events`